sanderkaljula180/java_restaurant/README.md

   - in_stock

 API's:
-- GET /api/tables/free_tables
+- GET /api/tables
-  - This api is for overview view, gives us list of vacant tables with data:
+    - This api is for host station and waitresses.
+They can see in what states are tables.
+Both occupied and vacant tables:
         - Table id
+        - is_occupied
         - Table number
-    - Seat capacity
+        - capacity
+        - number of quests
+        - status
+        - waitress
+        - orders
+            - order status

 - GET /api/tables/{id}/table_setup
     - This api is for vacant table configuration view.
 We only need table number,seat capacity and available waitresses.